 However, the movement made a major contribution in taking the idea of nationalism, in a truly creative fashion, to many sections of the people.
 The peasant participation in the Swadeshi Movement even though less, marked the very beginnings of modern mass politics in India.

 The Split in the Congress (1907)

 The main public leaders of the two wings, Tilak (of the Extremists) and Gokhale (of the Moderates) were aware of the dangers of disunity in the nationalist ranks.

-The Extremists wanted to extend the Swadeshi and the Boycott Movement from Bengal to the rest of the country but Moderators opposed.
+The Extremists wanted to extend the Swadeshi and the Boycott Movement from Bengal to the rest of the country but the Moderators opposed it.

 The Extremists were fumed by the rumours that the Moderates wanted to scuttle the four Calcutta resolutions.
 This created friction among them which led to the split at the Congress session was held on 26 December 1907 at Surat, on the banks of the river Tapti.

 The Indian National Congress split in December 1907.
 By 1907, the Moderate nationalists had exhausted their historical role.
-They failed to meet the demands of the new stage of the national movement, even failed to attract the younger generation.
+They failed to meet the demands of the new stage of the national movement and even failed to attract the younger generation.